microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationExtensionProperty.md

 ```

 ## Description
-the New-EntraBetaApplicationExtensionProperty cmdlet creates an application extension property for an object in Azure Active Directory.
+The New-EntraBetaApplicationExtensionProperty cmdlet creates an application extension property for an object in Azure Active Directory.

 ## Examples